How to deadhead roses – keep your plants blooming all summer long with these tips

 How to deadhead roses

-'Your flowers will really thank you for it,' says professional gardener, Sarah Raven 'Their focus and energy redirects to producing beautiful new blooms.
-It really is the simplest exercise but one that can garner such results!
-You’ll likely return to a host of thriving new flowers upon your return.'
+'Your flowers will really thank you for it,' says professional gardener Sarah Raven.
+'Deadheading redirects the plant's energy towards producing beautiful new blooms.
+It really is the simplest exercise but one that can garner such results!'

 How to deadhead cluster roses

-Depending on the type of rose species there are various stages to deadhead the plant.
-Truss roses which grow clusters of blooms can be deadheaded in stages to conserve the plant's energies.
+Depending on the type of rose, there are various ways to deadhead the plant.
+Truss roses grow clusters of blooms and can be deadheaded in stages to conserve the plant's energy.

 Stage one is to remove a single faded flower from a blooming cluster.
-Wearing gloves, carefully snip away the individual decaying flower to prolong the life of the remaining truss of flowers.
+Wearing gardening gloves or gauntlets to protect your hands and arms from thorns, carefully snip away the individual decaying flower to prolong the life of the remaining truss of flowers.

-If a whole cluster of roses (from the single stem) has died it's time to move on to stage two.
-Remove the whole group, but not in the same method as above.
-Instead, cut further down the stem.
+If a whole cluster of roses (from the single stem) has died, it's time to move on to stage two.
+Remove the whole group, but cut further down the stem.

 Pink rose bush